QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Workflow execution
   -[ ] The containerized cells can run without any modifications.

-### During first use
+### During the validation phase
-Besides running scenarios in the virtual lab, the following should be done per category during first use:
+Besides running scenarios in the virtual lab, the following should be done per category during the validation phase:
 - Data
   - Make data fair.
   - Follow the community standards of the relevant domains for reading, writing and exchanging data.